EF-Code/Javolution/src/CurrencyConverter/README.md

    java CurrencyConverter

+- Run the added executable jar using: java -jar CurrencyConverter.java

 4. Follow the prompts to enter the amount in USD and the target currency code (e.g., "EUR").

 5. The program will display the converted amount in the target currency.